 During the summers, Jackson would visit his grandmother and aunt in the rural areas of southern Illinois every summer where he developed an independent streak, learning to use firearms and hunt animals.
 In 1956, the Jackson family moved to Los Angeles to escape bad influences in their Chicago neighborhood.

 Before long though, George Jackson had joined a street gang called the Capones.
 At the age of 15 he was arrested for stealing a motorcycle.
 After several other burglary attempts and subsequent arrests, Jackson was sent to a California youth authority facility in Paso Robles.
-After his release he was suspected in another string of robberies and again arrested.
-The criminal activity rapidly caught up with Jackson, who on February 1st, 1961 was sentenced to one year to life in state prison for the $71 armed robbery of a gas station.
+After his release, he was suspected in another string of robberies and again arrested.
+The criminal activity rapidly caught up with Jackson, who received a sentence of one year to life in prison for the $71 armed robbery of a gas station on February 1, 1961.
 He was imprisoned at the California Training Facility in Soledad, California.

 Jackson spent the next few years being transferred between California prisons, often in solitary confinement, and became immersed in radical political theory that he learned from fellow inmate W.L.
 Nolen.
-Jackson was returned to Soledad Prison in January 1969 and in 1970 was accused along with two other convicts of killing a guard.
-Jackson and the other two convicts would become known as the Soledad Brothers.
+Jackson was returned to Soledad Prison in January 1969.
+In 1970, he and two other inmates were accused of killing a guard.
+The three inmates became known as the Soledad Brothers.
 A collection of Jackson’s letters was published as Soledad Brother: The Prison Letters of George Jackson (1970), which rapidly gained popular mainstream support.

 His book Blood in My Eye was published posthumously in 1972.